Professor, Intellectual & Artist

 Riché Richardson pictured with the filmmaker John Singleton in October of 1991 at age 20, while interviewing him as a junior at Spelman College serving as the Associate Editor of the Spelman Spotlight newspaper.
 This interview with Singleton also included Elisa Smith, the Spotlight editor, and Michael K. Watts, editor of the Maroon Tiger newspaper at Morehouse College.
 As a student serving as a "Campus News" reporter, Richardson also interviewed the famed psychologist Dr. Kenneth B. Clark

-Riché Richardson after presenting at the CLA in Durham, North Carolina for the first time in 1994 as a first-year graduate student in the English Department at Duke University on a panel alongside Gregory Hampton (both discussed Terry McMillan) and Faith Smith from the Program in Literature.
+Riché Richardson after presenting at the CLA in Durham, North Carolina for the first time in 1994 as a first-year graduate student in the English Department at Duke University on a panel alongside Gregory Hampton (both discussed Terry McMillan) and Faith Smith from the Program in Literature, along with classmate Renu Bora.
 It was an honor that the famed poet Mari Evans offered such compelling and thoughtful feedback to the panel afterwards.
 Photograph by Dr. Donna Akiba Sullivan Harper

 Riché Richardson pictured alongside Nobel Laureate and MacArthur "Genius" Grant Recipient Derek Walcott at Plumshire Inn in Davis, California during his landmark visit to the University of California, Davis campus in October of 2002, sponsored by the Davis Humanities Institute.
 Right to her is the noted literary critic Marc Blanchard, a colleague in Comparative Literature